vacuumlabs/cardano-hw-cli/docs/token-minting.md

 The `--witness-file payment.witness` is just an example, you might have more of other required witnesses or have them named differently.

 ### Submitting the transaction
-We can now submit the signed transaction onto the blockchain:
+We can now submit the signed transaction to the blockchain:
 ```sh
 cardano-cli transaction submit \
 --tx-file tx.signed \